 While most users are very satisfied with the First Alert SA320CN, a minority receive smoke detectors that appear to be defective, or that become so in a shorter than acceptable time frame.
 Some note that over time, the low-battery warning can begin to sound more frequently, even with fresh batteries.

 The First Alert SA320CN formerly had a convenience feature, which allowed a false alarm to be silenced by a TV remote control.
 However, the feature had a tendency to be activated by other nearby remotes, leading to frequent false alarms.
 This smoke alarm no longer has that feature, and recent reviews reflect a significant decrease in false-alarm complaints -- though a few who base their purchase on outdated sales literature express disappointment.
 A single button located on the unit now serves as both a testing function and a silence function in the event of a false alarm.

-The Kidde Pi9010 (Est. $30) is similar.
+The Kidde PI9010 (Est. $21) is similar, and scores identically to the First Alert SA320CN in expert testing.
 Like the First Alert SA320CN, it includes dual ionization/photoelectric sensors to detect both types of typical household fires.
-This model replaces an older, similar model: the Kidde Pi9000, which racked up good feedback from professional reviewers.

 Ionization-only smoke detectors are the most common variety in the United States -- making up some 90 percent of the total according to reports.
 These types of smoke detectors are ideal for detecting fast, active fires and flame particles.
 However, they are less effective in detecting slow, smoldering fires that give off lots of smoke, but little in the way of flames or heat.